 Centroid's Intercon Conversational Software allows you to quickly create a part program right at the control without having to be a G-code expert.
 Intercon will prompt you to enter values from your print that describes the geometry of the part.
 Intercon will display graphics of the part as you are creating it, helping you quickly proceed through part programming.

-Intercon generates a G-code program from the geometric information you have entered.
-This is an advantage in several ways:
+Intercon can then generate a G-code program from the geometric information you have entered.